dfelinto/blender-manual/manual/animation/armatures/bones/properties/bendy_bones.rst

    Although easing is a scale-like value, the Edit Mode and Pose Mode versions of the values are added, so they are correspondingly initialized to 1 and 0 by default.

-Scale Easing
-   If enabled, the final easing values are implicitly multiplied by the corresponding *Scale Y* values.

    .. list-table:: Ease In/Out settings example, with a materialized Bézier curve.

       * - .. figure:: /images/animation_armatures_bones_properties_bendy-bones_curve-in-out-1.png
              :width: 320px

              Bone.004 with default In and Out (1.0).

         - .. figure:: /images/animation_armatures_bones_properties_bendy-bones_curve-in-out-2.png
              :width: 320px

              Bone.004 with In at 2.0, and Out at 0.0.

+.. _bpy.types.EditBone.use_scale_easing:

+Scale Easing
+   If enabled, the final easing values are implicitly multiplied by the corresponding *Scale Y* values.

 Custom Handles